Have you ever walked into a room and had a wave of negative energy wash over you?

 4. Being in Crowded Places Overwhelms You

-You don't like being in malls, sporting events, airports or other public places with crowds of people.
-You feel suffocated and overly-excited.
-You can't wait to leave.
+One of the most common empath characteristics is disliking crowds.
+You don’t like being in malls, sporting events, airports, or other public places with groups of people.
+You feel suffocated and overly excited.
+You can’t wait to leave.

 Being in these crowded spaces is like being in a vortex of emotional chum.
 It takes real effort to find your center and remain calm.